FREE USA Shipping (LOWER 48) - Discounted Worldwide Shipping - 0% Financing Available

 The initial discovery that red light therapy could have positive medical effects was on wounds.
 Using red light therapy to treat wounds is one of the oldest uses of this therapy and has been shown to improve the speed of wound healing [11].
 Wounds will generally heal on their own without any treatments unless they are severe or infected but can be made to heal more quickly when effective treatments are provided.

-Red light therapy is used to improve wound healing time, whether it is an external wound that disrupts your skin or internal wounds that affect muscles or other tissues.
+Red light therapy is used to improve wound healing time, whether it is an external wound that disrupts your skin or an internal wound that affects muscles or other tissues.
 Open wounds, however, are important to heal as quickly as possible, as healing prevents infection and other complications from having time to develop.
 This not only ensures that healing occurs but also helps to reduce the risk of scaring, reinjury, or other complications.

 Psoriasis

-Psoriasis is a skin condition in which the immune system is thought to trigger skin cells to over-proliferate.
+Psoriasis is a skin condition in which the immune system is thought to trigger skin cells to overproliferate.
 Psoriasis causes scaly, itchy patches of skin.
-This can lead to discomfort and irritation of the skin that is difficult to get rid of.
+This can lead to discomfort and irritation of the skin, which is difficult to get rid of.
 One concern that many people with psoriasis have is its cosmetic effect, as it can cause noticeable, unsightly rashes.
 The ability to hide these rashes depends primarily on the areas that psoriasis affects.

 Red light therapy can be used by people who have psoriasis but is more likely to improve symptoms of pain and irritation of the skin rather than actually improve the skin lesions themselves.
 The inflammation and irritation that they cause, however, may be reduced by using red light therapy.